dkposthumus/danielposthumus.github.io/_pages/cv.md

 Executive Office of the President, Council of Economic Advisers<br> Washington, DC
   * Conducted microeconomic and macroeconomic analysis with Stata and Microsoft Excel, using datasets derived from a Bloomberg Terminal, Haver, and the Trade Data Monitor (TDM).
-  * Assisted in preparing memos focusing on international economics topics for use by Council Member.
+  * Assisted in preparing memos focusing on international economics topics targeted to Council Member.
 Topics of note included trade, capital markets, and monetary policy.
   * Presented on a variety of topics in both informal and formal contexts, including the future of Japanese monetary policy and international currency markets.